TOMS RIVER, N.J. - Brianna Roderiguez and her Gloucester Catholic softball teammates made it look easy Saturday at Toms River North.

 Gloucester Catholic (21-4) ended the season with a flourish, winning its last 16 games.
 Morris Catholic, which won its first sectional title to get to the championship game, finished 13-11.

-"I've been starting since my freshman year, and this win feels great," said Roderiguez, who began the fourth-inning uprising with a triple to right field.
+"I've been starting since my freshman year, and this win feels great," said Roderiguez, who started the fourth-inning uprising with a triple to right field.
 "We always need that starter [hit], and that's the key to the game.

 "I had no doubt that we would do it."